 Welcome to The Awl, the last weblog.

-The Awl was started in 2009, at least four internets ago.
+The Awl was started in 2009, at least four Internets ago.
 It was edited by Alex Balk and Choire Sicha.
-It is now edited by Matt Buchanan and John Herrman.
+It was subsequently edited by Matt Buchanan and John Herrman.
+It is now edited by Silvia Killingsworth.
 Its prior mission statement read as follows: